'How to Automate PII Redaction with a REST API'

-This guide covers integrating the PiiBlur REST API: uploading media, checking status, downloading results, setting up webhooks, and building a batch pipeline.
+This guide covers the PiiBlur REST API: uploading media, checking status, downloading results, setting up webhooks, and building a batch pipeline.
 All examples use cURL to stay language-agnostic.
 For the full endpoint reference, see the API documentation.
+For narrower examples, see the Face Blur API, License Plate Blur API, Image Redaction API, and Video Redaction API pages.

 Authentication and Base URL

 Every request requires a Bearer token.
-Generate an API key from your PiiBlur dashboard under Settings > API Keys.
+Generate an API key from the API section of your PiiBlur dashboard.

 -H "Authorization: Bearer YOUR_API_KEY"